StarCpt/SE-Image-Converter/README.md

 # Image Converter++
-Supports 15-bit color with the "Mono Color" mod: https://steamcommunity.com/sharedfiles/filedetails/?id=2174915662
+Supports 5-bit color with the "Mono Color" mod: https://steamcommunity.com/sharedfiles/filedetails/?id=2174915662

-Use 3-Bit mode if you don't have the mono color mod installed.
+Use 3-Bit mode if you don't have the mono color mod installed

 Allows image and file drag & drop including from the web browser

-**There may be issues with the window transparency effect on pre-win10 systems.*
+**There may be issues with the window transparency effect on pre-win10 systems*

 ##### Message Darklord#5769 on discord for any questions or suggestions. alternatively you can create an issue.